hunnel/openVINO_install_guide_linux_without_FPGA/install_GPU_linux.md

 # Intel® OpenVINO™ Toolkit | Post-Installation Steps to Support Processor Graphics (GPU)

-> **Note:**  This step is only required if you want to enable OpenVINO™ Toolkit components to utilize processor graphics on your system

 ## Prerequisites

 [ ] [Download and Install Intel® OpenVINO™ Toolkit for Linux*](https://github.com/hunnel/openVINO_install_guide_linux_without_FPGA/blob/master/readme.md)<br>